openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

    - Working with an external typesetter.
 - An overview of the proofing workflow.
 - Information on managing typeset files.
-  -Managing image and figure files.
+- Managing image and figure files.

 <!-- missing hyperlinks -->